benfolsom/LW_integrator/README.md

   retarded-vector potentials and conjugate-momentum dynamics.
 The ``core`` package is a faithful transcription of the proven legacy solver and is kept in numerical lockstep by an integration test suite.
+* **Startup strategies.**  The integrator now exposes :class:`core.types.StartupMode`, allowing cold-start runs that suppress retarded forces during the short-history transient (default) or an ``APPROXIMATE_BACK_HISTORY`` mode that reconstructs a constant-velocity past for better legacy alignment.
+All entry points—CLI, scripts, and notebooks—take the new enum so you can toggle behaviour without patching call sites.
 * **Reference publication.**  For the scientific context, derivations, and benchmark scenarios, see the project paper referenced above; the codebase tracks the configurations described there.